Sophie-Williams/cppFAM/README.md

 This is a port of my own Ruby version of this code, hosted at http://github.com/cpowell/fuzzy-associative-memory.
 This is something of a work in progress while I explore the platform-specific compilation and packaging requirements (something one doesn't worry about in Ruby).

 Currently the code and examples run under Mac OS X 10.8.
-Support for other platforms are in the works.
+Support for other platforms (e.g. Linux) is in the works.

 # Fuzzy logic "Fuzzy Associative Memory"